zubeax/pyStatikMan/README.md

 While starting my own blog on my [journey from mainframe to public cloud](https://blog.smooth-sailing.net/) i ran into issues when i tried to deploy and configure [Staticman](https://staticman.net/) on Heroku.
 <br/>
-It is quite possible that the root cause of those problem is sitting in front of the screen, but after not making any progress for 2 days i gave up and implemented my own version.
+It is quite possible that the root cause of those problems is sitting in front of the screen, but after not making any progress for 2 days i gave up and implemented my own version.

 Like Staticman, the application exposes a simple REST API that accepts POST requests from github pages.